 Smoking – [Updated]

-Smoking kill’s testosterone, every smoker knows that from the day one of smoking.
-[Update] – Many asked if smoking a hookah is as dangerous to testosterone as the normal cigarette.
+Smoking kills testosterone, every smoker knows that from day one of smoking.
+[Update] – Many asked if smoking a hookah is as dangerous to testosterone as a normal cigarette.
 To be honest, there are no studies available showing that hookah is better or worse than cigarettes on testosterone.
 However, if you decide to smoke hookahs, you need to make sure that you do not overdo it!
 Choosing one of the best hookahs is critical since you know that what you are putting in your mouth is not toxic.
 For example, the guys over at Shishaheart.com have very nice guides about how to choose the best hookah flavor, how to choose the best hookah and how to even choose the best glass hookah!
 A look at their article “Best All glass hookahs in 2018” will make you immediately find out what your new hookah is going to be like

 Medical conditions (liver or kidney)